mayconrr13/mayconrr13/README.md

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/mayconreisrosario/) [<img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />](mailto:mayconrr13@gmail.com)

 ### :boy: About me
-<p>I'm a front end developer passionate about technology.
-Since august of 2020 I start to learn how to coding with JavaScript and after that I discovered the web development world and came studing about that since then.</p>
-<p>At the beggining of 2021, I dicided to focus at front end, increasing my abilities with <b>HTML</b>, <b>CSS</b>, <b>JS</b> and <b>ReactJS</b>.
-In March of the same year I dicided to take as big step in my studies and my future carrear :rocket: by joining Rocketseat's bootcamp IGNITE, on ReactJS trail.</p>
-<p>Since then, I'm focusing on absorve all the knowedge that I can and develop small projects to create my own portifolio and, one day, finally get my first job.</p>
-<p>Nowadays, I'm working as a Fronend Developer at Corebiz, in charge to develop e-commerces for international clients with the use of <b>VTEX IO</b> along side with <b>ReactJS</b> and <b>Typescript</b>, always looking for better performance for the application.
-In my team, we use agile workflow through SCRUM and the auxiliary of Kanban, always delivering the best results for the client.</p>
+<p>I'm a Software Engineer with focus on the Javascript/Typescript environment.
+I'm a eager person that loves to learn new things, to enjoy good movies and series.</p>
+<p>I've been working as a frontend developer for a quite long time where as responsible to create new stores for international customers from south america and nowadays I'm part of a team at Leroy Merlin Brazil where I'm responsible to maintain a legacy project using Jquery, Javascript, Webpack and also responsible to migrate the existent monolith applying microfrontend architecture using technologies like ReactJS, TypeScript, Vitest, Jest, Testing Library, React Query (Tanstack Query), Api REST, GraphQL, Single SPA, Docker, Github Actions and many others, always ensuring the best practices.</p>
+<p>I also worked as a DevOps Engineer for a short time where I was responsible to maintain a kubernetes cluster and CI/CD pipeline on Gitlab and Github Actions.</p>

 ### :computer: Projects
 My projects can be seen here in Github or in my web portfolio at: <strong style="color: rgb(66, 133, 129)">[Maycon's Digital Portfolio](https://mayconrr.vercel.app)</strong>

 ### :star: Techs & Skills
-Technologies that I'm familiar with: HTML, CSS, JS, Sass, Git, ReactJS, NextJS, Jest, React Testing Library, Styled Components.
+Technologies that I'm familiar with: HTML, CSS, JS, Sass, Git, ReactJS, NextJS, Jest, React Testing Library, Styled Components, Docker, SingleSPA, Vitest, JQuery, Github Actions, CI/CD.

 ### :notebook: Hobbies
 My hobbies are: study coding topics, read fictional books, watch movies and series and, sometimes, play games.